GangsuKim/CSAT-with-ChatGPT/README.md

 In this repository, we report on the score of ChatGPT on CSAT, a college scholastic ability test in South Korea.

 ## 🔢Math
-### Pipeline
+### Pipeline (ChatGPT-o1 series)
 1. Capture each question and convert to LaTex using ChatGPT-4o
-2. Send a LaTeX text as a prompt to ChatGPT-o1
+2. Send a LaTeX text as a prompt to ChatGPT-o1 series
+### Pipeline (ChatGPT-4o and older)
+1. Capture each question of CSAT.
+2. Send a captured image as a prompt to ChatGPT

 > Click 📄 icon next to each subject to check LaTeX prompts.
 (Korean)
 > Click 📑 icon to check score card of each model and subject.